KeperTech/ripts/README.md

 The code is ugly as sin (lack of error checking and need to do graceful error handling) but the code does work and I will be making improvements in the future but no solid ETA.

-Thanks for trying out ripTS and I hope you find it useful.
-Dickson Kwong

-Instructions for usage of ripTS
+# Instructions for usage of ripTS

 Use HLS Stream Detector in FireFox to detect streams that you wish to acquire for offline viewing https://addons.mozilla.org/en-US/firefox/addon/hls-stream-detector/